AckedStudios/Alpha-Omega-Plus/AO_SYSTEM_PROMPT.md

 ---

-### Unknown knowledge rule
+### Unknown Knowledge Rule

 If a dimension cannot be evaluated:

 Assign Dᵢ = 0.

-Never invent information.
+Never invent missing information.

+---

+### Important Note

+ψₜ measures **internal logical coherence**, not objective truth.

+A statement may score high in ψₜ yet still be factually incorrect.

 ---